-Engineered wood flooring is an attractive and modern kind of flooring that has the same surface appearance of solid wood, but greater structural stability.
-One advantage is that it is better able to deal with changes in moisture and temperature.
-However, as with any floor, steps need to be taken to ensure it stays in good shape.
+Engineered wood flooring is an attractive and modern flooring option that has the same appearance of solid wood, with greater structural stability.
+It is also better equipped to deal with changes in moisture and temperature.
+However, as with any floor, steps need to be taken to ensure it stays in its best condition.

 This should be swept, mopped or vacuumed up frequently and you can limit the amount of dirt or grit getting on to the floor in the first instance with well-placed mats.

 Spillages should be dealt with quickly for two reasons.
-As mentioned above, there is the issue of the effects of water in making wood expand.
-Also, chemicals like ink, blood or wine are more likely to leave a stain if they are allowed to dry.
+As mentioned above, there’s the issue of the effects of water in making wood expand.
+Also, harsh chemicals are likelier to leave a stain if they’re left to dry.
 If your floor has a lacquered or oiled finish, this may give some protection against such staining.
-Some kinds of coating actually harden over time, making them easier to clean and maintain, but be prepared to coat it with a new layer if this does wear off.
+Some types of coating harden over time, making them easier to clean and maintain, but be prepared to coat it with a new layer if this does wear off.

 If you have a lacquered wood floor, we recommend that you use lacquer soap on the product as soon as it is installed, as this will help it with the hardening process.
 Thereafter, wood cleaner and lacquer care can be used to help keep the floor in top condition.

 Engineered wood flooring will, if looked after properly, stand the test of time and be a beautiful addition to your home.
-By following the right measures to maintain the floor and prevent damage, you will ensure that it stays looking great for many years.
+By following the right measures to maintain the floor and prevent damage, you will ensure that it stays looking great for many years to come.